hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

 # Load, Query, and Visualize US Flight Dataset in Hologres

-In this tutorial, we will walk through examples of using Hologres and visiualizing in Tableau by the following steps:
+In this tutorial, we will walk through examples of using Hologres and visualizing in Tableau by the following steps:

 1.Data Preparation

-2.Hologres Activation
+2.Create Table in Hologres

-3.Data Uploading
+3.Copy Data into Hologres

 4.Query